Antiz96/arch-update/README.md

 Options:
 -c, --check    Check for available updates, send a desktop notification containing the number of available updates (if libnotify is installed)
+-n, --news     Display latest Arch News
--h, --help     Display this message and exit
+-h, --help     Display this help message and exit
 -V, --version  Display version information and exit

 Exit Codes: